memr5/Algorithms/CONTRIBUTING.md

 * Fork this repository
 * Clone your forked repository to your local machine
 * Add any **Algorithm** (any language) in its respective folder (ex.
-Bubble sort in Sorting Algorithms)
+Bubble sort in Sorting Algorithms) (If folder is not there you can create one)
 * Add your name in Contributors.md file
 * Then create a pull request
 * Congratulations!!
 You have successfully created your pull request.